 Linux + GCC

-While I’m not a fan of Linux these individuals have a live boot Linux CD for the MacBook or you can run Linux under Windows or OS X using your favourite virtual machine.
+While I’m not a fan of Linux these individuals have a live boot Linux CD for the MacBook or you can run Linux under Windows or OS X using your favorite virtual machine.

 The Mono project support many platforms but their recommended IDE, MonoDevelop, is still quite far off being able to run on Windows.
 Either way you can test your app on Windows, Mac OS X or Linux.